 I recently read an article in the Ottawa Citizen about a local Ottawa woman climbing Everest, she tweeted the following:In the middle of the ice fall, my body suddenly crashed.
 Blood pressure plummeted.
 Started shaking all over and lost my eyesight.
 Thought I was done … Put my head between my legs, ate sugar, and resumed going up at the slowest pace on the mountain.

-Seriously?
-That’s like saying: “I was vomiting while driving because I was intoxicated, but I kept driving, slowly of course, to make it to the next off ramp.”
+That’s like saying: “I was vomiting while driving because I was intoxicated, but I kept driving, slowly of course, to make it to the next offramp.”

 Climbers who are getting themselves into trouble are simply not listening to the signs.
-Sorry, but what the heck are you doing climbing when you’re experiencing those symptoms?
+What are you doing climbing when you’re experiencing those symptoms?